aprosail/syntax-sugar/README.md

 # Syntax Sugar

+Code more here to code less in your code base.
-A utilities library containing useful tools and syntax sugars for Dart.
+This is a utilities library containing useful tools and syntax sugars for Dart.